FuRobert/go-gdiplus/README.md

 # About go-gdiplus
 This is a GDI+ wrapper package for the Go Programming Language.
 It includes the flat api and a lightweight object-oriented version around the flat api
+Forked from `shahfarhadreza/go-gdiplus` and added new export methods to `Bitmap` for PNG and JPEG formats

 ## Installation
 Simply run